alephium/docs/docs/Leman Network Upgrade.md

 ## Foundations for bridging to other chains

-The Core Team developed a Bridge between Alephium and Ethereum.
+The core devs are developing a Bridge between Alephium and Ethereum.

 Its code can be found in the following link: [https://github.com/alephium/wormhole-fork/tree/add-alephium-to-wormhole/alephium](https://github.com/alephium/wormhole-fork/tree/add-alephium-to-wormhole/alephium)